yjwangtj/yjwangtj.github.io/_pages/about.md

 # 🔥 News
+- *2026.05* I started an internship at Bosch Research under the supervision of Dr. [Zhongzhan Huang](https://dedekinds.github.io/), focusing on VLA in autonomous driving!
 - *2026.01* [One paper](https://arxiv.org/abs/2509.02966) is accepted by Communications in Transportation Research (Q1, IF: 14.5)!
 - *2025.11* [One paper](https://ieeexplore.ieee.org/document/11433078) is accepted by IEEE Transactions on Multimedia (Q1, IF: 9.7)!
 - *2025.06* I attended 2025 IEEE/CVF Computer Vision and Pattern Recognition Conference (CVPR) in Nashville, USA.